 Alo Moves Review: Is It Worth It?

-Alo Moves is a subscription yoga service that gives you access to thousands of workouts from world-class instructors like Dylan Werner, Briohny Smyth, and Meghan Currie.
+Alo Moves, originally called CodyApp, is a subscription yoga service that gives you access to thousands of workouts from world-class instructors like Dylan Werner, Briohny Smyth, Meghan Currie and dozens more.

-Per the company website, the goal of Alo Moves is to inspire a greater community of yoga enthusiasts to stay committed to moving mindfully and becoming healthier.
+Alo Moves’ goal is to inspire a greater community of yoga enthusiasts to stay committed to moving mindfully and for healthier living.

-Subscribers can access Alo Moves’ online classes through its website or through the Apple or Android app.
-These videos can be streamed online or downloaded for use in situations without WiFi.
+Subscribers can access the 2,500+ online classes on the website or through the Apple or Android app.

 Vinyasa: Fast-paced yoga where poses flow into each other, usually with a focus on breathing.